Last Updated: October 10, 2022

 Does Champagne go well with sushi?

-Nothing goes as well with deep-fried sushis than bubbly drinks because it can cleanse the palate of its intense flavors.
+Yes.
+Nothing goes as well with deep-fried sushis as bubbly drinks because they can cleanse the palate of its intense flavors.
 It has the extreme versatility to provide the consistency of getting you through an entire wine-food pairing.

 If you’ve read this far, you will now better comprehend how to take the food and wine pairing experience to a new level.
 You now know how the rice in sushi can absorb flavors and how your wine should intensify and not compete with a sushi's strong flavor.